10 Magical Witch Romance Books

 8. The Magic of Discovery (Emerald Lakes)

-The Magic of Discovery is shapeshifter’s relationship and paranormal reverse harem menage.
-The main protagonist Saige is a green witch in a small town where she has a connection with four men.
-The four men work for a company that helps people grow into their power and catch bad guys who are abusing their magic.
+The Magic of Discovery is a shapeshifter’s relationship and paranormal reverse harem menage.
+The main protagonist, Saige, is a green witch in a small town where she has a connection with four men.
+The four men work for a company that helps people grow into power and catch bad guys abusing their magic.

 Also, the boring plot and awful writing style take down the book.
 But I enjoyed the character dynamic, magical elements, and their relationship.
-You can read it if you love shifter, small town romance, or a witch with a male-male relationship.
+You can read it if you love Shifter, a small-town romance, or a witch with a male-male relationship.
 Otherwise, I don’t recommend it enough.

 The Magic of Discovery